SophievF/AfSIS_14C/README.md

 Folder Code:
   - Data_Preparation.R: Script to merge all data files.
 Outpfile: AfSIS_data_all.csv
+  - DataRepresentative_Analysis.R.
+Script to perform the representative analysis of the different AfSIS datasets (see suplement in manuscript)
   - Data_Analysis.R: Script to reproduce analysis and figures
   - Data_Mapping.R: Script to reproduce all maps
   - Load14C_Data.R: Function to load raw 14C data